-Cryptocurrency, aka digital assets that can function as a form of currency, is still very much in its infancy, which is why bitcoin's value is notoriously volatile.
-But bitcoin's astonishing success has made it something people want to know about.
-Bitcoin's success isn't just surprising in how much it's worth (though as of this writing it's in a bit of a downturn) but also in how it has survived.
-There are thousands of articles written every month that say bitcoin is dead.
+Cryptocurrency, aka digital assets that can function as a form of currency, is still very much in its infancy, which is why Bitcoin's value is notoriously volatile.
+But Bitcoin's astonishing success has made it something people want to know about.
+Bitcoin's success isn't just surprising in how much it's worth (though it has had a rough 2018 to say the least) but also in how it has survived.
+There are thousands of articles written every month that say Bitcoin is dead.
 Many of them have had good reason to think it.
-Yet so far, each time they've been proven wrong.
+Yet it's still here after all this time.

-Is bitcoin a currency?
+Is Bitcoin a currency?
 An investment?
 An asset?
 A stock?
 Well, yeah.
 It can be all of them.
-One individual bitcoin is a piece of digital currency.
-As a general concept, bitcoin is a system for securely buying, storing, and using money digitally.
-Bitcoins are found by bitcoin miners and added onto the public blockchain network - but we'll get to that later.
+One individual Bitcoin is a piece of digital currency, otherwise known as BTC.
+As a general concept, Bitcoin is a system for securely buying, storing, and using money digitally.
+Bitcoins are found by Bitcoin miners and added onto the public blockchain network - but we'll get to that later.

-Mining is a way to get bitcoins, but thanks to rapid advances in public interest in the cryptocurrency, you can buy bitcoins online or on your phone with popular apps like Coinbase.
-Once you have bitcoins, stored in a bitcoin wallet, you're welcome to use them as currency or you can hold onto them as an asset to invest in (much like gold).
-Bitcoin, which is mined with expensive hardware designed to solve intricate mathematical problems, is that there is a finite amount of it - 21 million bitcoins, to be exact.
+Thanks to rapid advances in public interest in the cryptocurrency, you can buy Bitcoins online or on your phone with popular apps like Coinbase - though many still choose to mine Bitcoins.
+Once you have Bitcoins, stored in a Bitcoin wallet, you're welcome to use them as currency or you can hold onto them as an asset to invest in (much like gold).
+Bitcoin, which is mined with expensive hardware designed to solve intricate mathematical problems, is that there is a finite amount of it - 21 million Bitcoins, to be exact.